Serving Birth Mothers in Tallahassee, Pensacola, Ocala, Crestview, Panama City, Ft.Walton Beach, Milton and surrounding areas for over 20 years.

 When would I sign the papers for adoption?

 Generally, no. In Florida, once the consent for adoption of a newborn is signed, the consent is binding and irrevocable unless obtained by fraud or duress.
-This is one reason to carefully consider your decision before birth.

 Will my baby be placed in foster care?